nicholasjackson/ultraclient/README.md

 # loadbalancer
-Simple client loadbalancer for golang
+Simple client loadbalancer for golang with circuit breaking, timeouts and backoff